dimitricasierhowest/omg-prompts/01-creatief-schrijven-en-spreken/deel-1/01-conversaties/conversatie-deel-1.md

 { Series } = "The Simpsons"
 ```

+- How old are you Bart?
+- Who's your best friend?
+- Do you like school?
+- Which class is your favourite?
+- What do you enjoy eating most?
+- What is your favourite song?

 ## Aanpassing van prompt om een conversatie te starten met Isaac Newton.

 ### prompt: